University's Terms and Conditions

 By enrolling each year, students agree to the Terms and Conditions specified in the Student Handbook issued at the time.
 The current Terms and Conditions are set out below.
 These Terms and Conditions may be varied by the University from time to time.

-Course Directories and Prospectuses describe programmes available from the University of Sunderland (‘the University’).
-Every effort is made to ensure that all details, including the list of modules which make up each programme, are correct at the time of going to press but these may be subject to alteration.
+Course directories and prospectuses describe programmes available from the University of Sunderland (‘the University’).
+Every effort is made to ensure that all details are correct at the time of going to press but these may be subject to alteration.
 Should you become a student of the University, you will receive further documents describing the teaching, examination, assessment and other educational services (‘the educational services’) offered by the University, including details of fees payable.
 In the event of any inconsistency between the information contained in a Directory/Prospectus and the information set out in these further documents, then the further documents will prevail.
 The University will take all reasonable steps to provide the educational services in the manner set out in each Directory/Prospectus and in those further documents.
 The University does not, however, guarantee their provision.
-The educational services, programmes, facilities and other arrangements for students described in each Directory/Prospectus are regularly reviewed and are naturally subject to change from time to time sometimes without notice.
+The educational services, programmes, facilities and other arrangements for students described in each Directory/Prospectus are regularly reviewed and are naturally subject to change from time to time, sometimes without notice.

 The University reserves the right to make variations to the contents or methods of delivery of programmes and modules, to discontinue and to merge or combine programmes and modules, if such action is reasonably considered to be necessary by the University in the context of its wider purposes.
-If the University discontinues any programme, it will use reasonable endeavours to place the student on a suitable alternative programme and where practical will give reasonable notice of such changes.
+If the University discontinues any programme, it will use reasonable endeavours to place the student on a suitable alternative programme.

 International students are responsible for complying with the terms of their visa, and with Immigration legislation more generally.